Max Julien: Career

+Aside from The Mack, Julien also appeared in Def Jam's How to Be a Player and he guest starred on TV shows such as The Mod Squad, The Bold Ones: The Protectors, and One on One.

+Death

+Julien died in Los Angeles on January 1, 2022, at the age of 88.
+Along with his wife, he was survived by a daughter.

-Personal life and death
+Personal life

-Julien was born in Washington, DC on July 12, 1933.
-He crossed through the Xi Chapter of Kappa Alpha Psi at Howard University on the December 4, 1954.

 Julien was in a live-in relationship with actress Vonetta McGee from 1974 to 1977.
 McGee appeared with him in the 1974 western action film Thomasine & Bushrod, which was intended as a counterpart to the 1967 film Bonnie and Clyde.
 He married Arabella Chavers in 1991.
 The couple resided in Los Angeles.
-He died there on January 1, 2022, at the age of 88.
-Along with his wife, he is survived by a daughter.